Ordway, Colorado

-Ordway is a statutory town in and the county seat of Crowley County, Colorado, United States, that is also the most populous community in the county.
-The population was 1,066 at the 2020 census.
+Ordway is a statutory town in and the county seat of Crowley County, Colorado, United States.
+The population was 1,066 at the 2020 census, making it the most populous community in the county.

 History

 A post office called Ordway has been in operation since 1890.
 The community was named after George N. Ordway, a Denver politician.

 Geography

-Ordway is located in south-central Crowley County at (38.219633, -103.757264).
+Ordway is located in south-central Crowley County.
 State Highway 96 runs along the southern edge of the town, leading west 49 mi to Pueblo and east 60 mi to Eads.
 Highway 71 runs along the eastern edge of the town and leads south 11 mi to U.S. Route 50 near Rocky Ford and north 75 mi to Interstate 70 at Limon.

 According to the United States Census Bureau, Ordway has a total area of 0.8 sqmi, all of it land.

 Climate

 According to the Köppen Climate Classification system, Ordway has a cold semi-arid climate, abbreviated "BSk" on climate maps.
 The hottest temperature recorded in Ordway was 111 F on July 14, 2003 and July 20, 2005, while the coldest temperature recorded was -29 F on February 15, 2021.